bihealth/WiPP/README.md

 First, go to the project directory:
 `cd WiPP/projects/installation_test`

+Now run WiPP peak picking using one of the two following commands:

+To run the job **externally** on a high compute cluster (HPC), use the inline parameter `-x` e.g.: `../../run_WiPP.sh pp -x`

+*Please see the [user guide](documentation/USERGUIDE.md) for additional information on HPC parameters*

-Now run WiPP peak picking using the following command, adjusting the number of cores using the inline parameter -n as appropriate.
+To run the job **locally**, set the number of cores (CPUs) using the inline parameter `-n <CORES>` e.g. To use 1 core, run: `../../run_WiPP.sh pp -n 1 2>&1 | tee my_test.log`

-`../../run_WiPP.sh pp -n 1`

-Note: Using a single core, the run should complete in slightly over 1 hour and use 6G of memory.
+*Note: Using a single core, the run should complete in ~1 hour and use 6G of memory*

+To monitor the progress of your job, check the file with the system out logging messages:
+  * For jobs run **externally (on HPC)*, this file is in the `slurm_log/` subdirectory and ends with the scheduler job number.
+e.g. `slurm_log/wipp_pp_installation_test-3089255.log`
+  * For jobs run **locally**, this file is the log where you redirected sysout and stdout e.g.
+`my_test.log` in example above

-When the peak picking run is done, first check whether the system out logging messages end with the following lines, confirming the job successfully completed all steps:
+When the peak picking job has successfully completed all steps, the sysout log will end with the following lines.
 ```
 Finished job 0.
 48 of 48 steps (100%) done
 Complete log: <$path to snakemake log file>
 ```

-And finally, run the following commands to identify any differences between your output and the expected results:
+To confirm your results are correct, run the following commands to identify any differences between your output and the expected results:
 ```
 diff 04_Final_results/all__final.csv expected_output/all__final.csv
 diff 04_Final_results/all__final.msp expected_output/all__final.msp